Hebilicious/authjs-nuxt/docs/nuxt-configuration.md

     },
     public: {
       authJs: {
-        baseUrl: process.env.NUXT_NEXTAUTH_URL, // The URL of your deployed app (used for origin Check in production)
+        serverUrl: process.env.NUXT_NEXTAUTH_URL, // The URL of your deployed app (used for origin Check in production)
         verifyClientOnEveryRequest: true // whether to hit the /auth/session endpoint on every client request }
     }